microsoft/ebpf-for-windows/docs/eBpfExtensions.md

 implementation of hooks or helper functions specific to that program type.

 ### 1.3.2 eBPF Hook NPI Provider
 The Hook NPI contracts are used by extension to invoke eBPF programs when OS events occur.
-These are also known as *Attach NPI* and is used interchangeably along with *Hook NPI* in the code and documentations in this project.
 A given eBPF hook may have several attach types.
-The eBPF extension must register a separate Hook or Attach NPI provider module for each attach type it supports for an eBPF hook.
+The eBPF extension must register a separate Hook NPI provider module for each attach type it supports for an eBPF hook.
+Note that, there can be more than one attach types for a given program type.
+If an extension is adding a new attach type for an existing program type, then it only needs to implement the Hook NPI Provider.

 ## 2 Authoring an eBPF Extension
 The steps for authoring an eBPF extension are: